-r.neighborhoodmatrix identifies all adjacency relations between objects (aka segments or clumps) in a raster map and exports these as a 2xn matrix where n is the number of neighborhood relations with each relation listed in both directions (i.e. if a is neighbor of b, the list will contain a,b and b,a).
+r.neighborhoodmatrix identifies all adjacency relations between objects (aka segments or clumps identified by identical integer cell values of adjacent pixels) in a raster map and exports these as a 2xn matrix where n is the number of neighborhood relations with each relation listed in both directions (i.e. if a is neighbor of b, the list will contain a,b and b,a).
 If a path to an output file is specified, the matrix will be written to that file, otherwise it will be sent to standard output.

 Neighborhood relations are determined pixel by pixel, and by default only pixels that share a common pixel boundary are considered neighbors.
 When the -d flag is set pixels sharing a common corner (i.e. diagonal neighbors) are also taken into account.